'Hope as a practice', sharing practices of support, collaboration and interdependence

 Lunch will be provided and refreshments included during the seminar.
 After booking we will contact all participants and you can tell us any access requirements that we can help with.
 If you have any questions, please email firstname.lastname@example.org.

-Kindly supported by the British Art Network (BAN) and the Jerwood Developing Artists Fund.
+Kindly supported by the British Art Network (BAN) and the Jerwood Developing Artists Fund and supported by the National Lottery through the Arts Council of Northern Ireland.
 BAN is a Subject Specialist Network supported by Tate and the Paul Mellon Centre for Studies in British Art, with additional public funding provided by the National Lottery through Arts Council England.
 The Network promotes curatorial research, practice and theory in the field of British Art.
 Its members include curators, academics, artist-researchers, conservators, producers and programmers at all stages of their professional lives.